October 29, 2024

 The EU Battery Regulation Amendment stipulates maximum, full lifecycle carbon footprint thresholds (by 2028), specific critical mineral recovery rates to be met through battery recycling, and percentages of recycled minerals that must be incorporated into new batteries — escalating from 6% and 16% for lithium and cobalt, respectively, by 2031, to 12% and 26% by 2036.

-However, according to market analyst Benchmark Mineral Intelligence, without significant build-outs of recycling capacity and improvements in mineral recovery rates, European recovery and recycling operations will fall short of the lithium and cobalt thresholds mandated by EU regulations.
+However, according to market analyst Benchmark Mineral Intelligence, without significant build-outs of recycling capacity and improvements in mineral recovery rates, European recovery and recycling operations will fall short of the lithium and cobalt thresholds established by EU regulations.

 Even as U.S. initiatives are under way to accelerate development of domestic mines for critical minerals and reduce reliance on conflict mineral quarries and those with unsustainable emissions practices, many obstacles stand in the way of that goal, including poor ore quality, geological complexities, regional regulatory nomenclature and standardization issues, and a shortage of skilled domestic workers.
 As with the EU, U.S. domestic efforts to create more critical mineral circularity — and establish attainable benchmarks in line with the EU's program — will hinge on ramping up domestic mineral recycling capacity and quickening the pace of innovation in hydrometallurgical recovery technology.